jaredhanson11/mit-energy-model/README.md

 ### Client

-Use `npx webpack` under client to generate bundle, which should setup index.html to be used as the entry point to the website.
+Use `npx webpack` under client to generate bundle, which should setup index.html to be used as the entry point to the website. `npx webpack --watch` compiles changed code on the spot, and is good for development.

 ### Database